storyarchive/storyarchive/README.md

 # The 'database' category.
 # This controls how StoryArchive's will connect to and what kind of database is used.
 [database]
-database_type = "SQLite3" # What databse is used (Allows "PostgreSQL" or "SQLite3" writen as a string)
+database_name = "storyarchive" # The collection for StoryArchive
+database_url = "mongodb://localhost:27017/" # The MongoDB connection URI
 ```

 ### Theme
-StoryArchive uses themes to allow you change the fron-end to your hearts desire.
+StoryArchive uses themes to allow you change the front-end to your hearts desire.

 By default themes can be found in the ```themes``` folder.